shred/acme4j/README.md

 ## Usage

 * See the [online documentation](https://shredzone.org/maven/acme4j/) about how to use _acme4j_.
-* For a quick start, have a look at [the source code of an example](https://shredzone.org/maven/acme4j/example.html).
+* For a quick start, take a look at [the source code of an example](https://shredzone.org/maven/acme4j/example.html).

 ## Announcements